-Meanwhile, he has developed new technologies for conditional, combinatorial, and intermediated trading, and studied insider trading, manipulation and other foul play.
-Hanson is associate professor of economics at George Mason University, and a research associate at the Future of Humanity Institute of Oxford University.
+Meanwhile, he has developed new technologies for conditional, combinatorial and intermediated trading, and he studied insider trading, manipulation and other foul play.
+Hanson is associate professor of economics at George Mason University and a research associate at the Future of Humanity Institute of Oxford University.
 His next book is The Elephant in the Brain, co-authored with Kevin Simler, due in 2018.

 In his groundbreaking research, Anil Seth seeks to understand consciousness in health and in disease.
 As founding co-director of the University of Sussex’s Sackler Centre for Consciousness Science, his research bridges neuroscience, mathematics, artificial intelligence, computer science, psychology, philosophy and psychiatry.
 He has also worked extensively with playwrights, dancers and other artists to shape a truly humanistic view of consciousness and self.

 Seth is the editor and co-author of the best-selling 30-Second Brain, a collection of brief and engaging neuroscience vignettes.
 His forthcoming book The Presence Chamber develops his unique theories of conscious selfhood within the rich historical context of the mind and brain sciences.

 Follow Seth on Twitter at @anilkseth, and visit his website at anilseth.com and neurobanter.com.
 The Sackler Centre, at the University of Sussex, is at sussex.ac.uk/sackler.
 Seth's work is supported by the Dr. Mortimer and Theresa Sackler Foundation.